openharmony/docs/en/application-dev/application-models/uiability-startup-adjust.md

 ## Overview

-Since API version 12, you must use Linking to implement cross-application redirection.
+Since API version 12, it is not recommended that third-party applications start other applications by specifying an ability (implicit Want mode).
+Instead, the [linking mode](app-startup-overview.md#application-links) is recommended.

+This section describes how to switch from explicit Want mode to linking mode.

 ## Starting the UIAbility of Another Application

 1. Install the application on your device.
 In the [module.json5 file](../quick-start/module-configuration-file.md) of the UIAbility, configure **entities**, **actions**, and **uri** under **skills**.
     - The **actions** field must contain **ohos.want.action.viewData**.
     - The **entities** field must contain **entity.system.browsable**.
     - The **uris** field must contain an element whose **scheme** is **https**. **domainVerify** must be set to **true**.
 For details about the URI matching rules, see [Matching Rules of uri](explicit-implicit-want-mappings.md#matching-rules-of-uri).
 If **domainVerify** is set to **true**, domain name verification is enabled.
 In this case, the target application must pass domain name verification during App Linking.
-For details about how to configure the App Linking domain name, see **Using App Linking for Application Redirection**.
+For details about how to configure the App Linking domain name, see [Using App Linking for Application Redirection](app-linking-startup.md).

     ```json
     {